A movie with pigs and worms

 Playing on normal experience

-Carruth is smart enough to make these experiences which many people may have had: feeling at one with another, copying other's gestures, guessing each other's thoughts.
+Carruth is smart enough to make these experiences which many people may have had: feeling yourself at one with another, copying other's gestures, guessing each other's thoughts.

 When the Sampler captures the Jeff piglet and separates it from the Kris piglet, Jeff turns on his fellow workers.